Visitor Guidelines at Denver Health During COVID 19 Pandemic

 Limited Exceptions to No Visitor Guidelines

-*Exceptions will be made on a case-by-case basis, with special consideration taken in situations of end-of-life and miscarriages (non-COVID patients only).
+*Exceptions will be made on a case-by-case basis, with special consideration for up to two visitors taken in situations of end-of-life, critical illness/injury and comfort care.

 - One visitor under the age of 18 will be allowed only under the following circumstances: they are the parent of a child who is a patient, they are the partner of a woman in labor or they are with a single parent who has another minor who is a patient.